utilihive/utilihive-backend-stub-sftp-server/README.md

 ### Delete all files

-If you want to reuse the SFTP server then you can delete all files and directories on the SFTP  (This is rarely necessary because the method `withSftpServer` takes care that it starts and ends with a clean SFTP )
+If you want to reuse the SFTP server then you can delete all files and directories on the SFTP  (This is rarely necessary because the function `withSftpServer` takes care that it starts and ends with a clean SFTP )

     withSftpServer {